shizmob/pydle/README.md

 `Client.connection` - the `pydle.connection.Connection` instance associated with this client.

+`Client.eventloop` - the `pydle.async.EventLoop` instance for the client this thread is in.

 `Client.logger` - the `pydle.logging.Logger` instance associated with this client.

-`Client.nickname` - get or set to retrieve or attempt to set current nickname.
+`Client.nickname` - the current nickname.
+Changes will have no effect: use `Client.set_nickname(nick)`.

 `Client.username` - the current username.
 Changes will only take effect on reconnect.